Preethi-laxmi-R/Synchronous-FIFO-design-and-Verification/README.md

 # Synchronous-FIFO-design-and-Verification
-Created synchronous FIFO design and verified it using three scenarios.
+Created synchronous FIFO design using verilog and verified it using three scenarios.